kubernetes/kubernetes/pkg/controller/persistentvolume/deprecated-recycle-api.md

-## Deprecation of persistentvolume recycler controller behavior
+## Deprecation of Persistent Volume Recycler Controller behavior
 The function of the persistent volume recycler will change in future kubernetes releases.
 The current implementation will remain and function as is for the short term but expected to be removed or replaced in future releases.

 ## Summary